-At February 28, 2023, all of the Corporation's and Cogeco Communications' long-term debt was at fixed rate, except for the amounts drawn under the Corporation's Term Revolving Facility and Cogeco Communications' First Lien Credit Facilities, which are subject to floating interest rates.
+At February 28, 2023, all of the Corporation's long-term debt was at fixed rate, except for the amounts drawn under the First Lien Credit Facilities, which are subject to floating interest rates.

-To reduce the risk on the floating interest rate instruments and mitigate the impact of interest rate variations, Cogeco Communications' U.S. subsidiary entered into fixed interest rate swap agreements.
+To reduce the risk on the floating interest rate instruments and mitigate the impact of interest rate variations, the Corporation's U.S. subsidiary entered into fixed interest rate swap agreements.
 The following table shows the interest rate swaps outstanding at February 28, 2023: